Best Road Trips in the UK

 A village and civil parish where you can also find the Sandringham Estate.

 Cromer is a traditional seaside resort with a signature pier.
-It's perfect for families or a day out with friends alike.
+It's perfect for families or a day out with friends.

 ADVENTURE TIP

-Set up your sat nav in advance.
-Fiddling with your navigation system whilst driving is dangerous.
-Choose your route and get it set up before you leave.
+Set up your sat-nav in advance.
+Fiddling with your navigation system while driving is dangerous, so choose your route and get it set up before you leave.

 The North Coast 500

-The North Coast 500, or NC500 as it's often shortened to, will take you between 5-7 days.
+The North Coast 500, or NC500 as it's often shortened, will take you between five to seven days.
 It's an entire holiday in itself, and to spend more time out of the car than in it, you'll want to allow for the whole week.

 Suggested NC500 Stops

-A city on the Northeast coast of Scotland.
-Inverness has an airport if your preference is to pick up a car there and then drive.
+Inverness is a city on the Northeast coast of Scotland.
+It has an airport if you prefer to pick up a rental car there and then drive.

 Applecross Peninsula sits between the mountains and boasts some stunning views.
 It's home to just a few hundred people.